Olex2/help/gui/EN/view/geometry.md

 # Distances And Angles
 Displays the distance between atoms (for two selected atoms), the angle (for three selected atoms) or the torsion angle, angle and distance (for four selected atoms).

-# Refine With E.S.D Info
+# Refine with e.s.d Info
 Carries out a refinement to save the necessary information to display E.S.D information on parameters.

 # Distances And Angles With E.S.D